 Welcome to the Department of Pediatrics

 We advance the health of infants, children and adolescents worldwide through innovative medical care, research, training and advocacy.
-With 366 pediatricians and pediatric subspecialists our department is one of the largest at the School of Medicine.
+With 366 pediatricians and pediatric subspecialists our department is one of the largest in the Stanford University School of Medicine.

 In the Department of Pediatrics